vdergachev/poll-service-go/README.md

 ## Prerequisites

-I have to install docker, go 1.22 and make tool before build the application
+You have to install docker, go 1.22 and make tool before build the application

+* docker
+* golang
+* make

 ## MacOS